scientific-python/cookie/README.md

 Poetry (instead of having a backend selection), and doesn't support compiled projects.
 It currently dumps all development dependencies into a shared environment, causing long solve times and high chance of conflicts.
-It also does not use pre-commit properly.
+It also does not use pre-commit the way it was intended to be used.
 It also has quite a bit of custom code.

 #### History